fb-co/devsbunker/important_todo.md

 ## High Priority

+-   [ ] fix more options layout in descriptive cards

+-   [ ] remove that vue config before deploy

 -   [ ] better error handling EVERYWHERE, check [this](https://dev.to/andre/handling-errors-in-graphql--2ea3)

 -   [x] after u delete your account there's a delay where nothing happens, we should add some visual feedback there